 A written agreement encourages all parties to consider many phases of the business and forces them to think through potential problem areas.
 Decisions are made before the problems occur.
 In subsequent years, it provides a basis for changing provisions when adjustments are desired.

-Update the business arrangement
+Update the Business Arrangement

 Two-generation farming operations are dynamic.
 Over time the younger generation takes on more ownership and management of the farm business.
 As ownership and management are transferred from one generation to the next, the business arrangement needs to be updated to reflect these changes.
 Failure to adjust the arrangement will result in an inequitable distribution of income.

-Concerns of off-farm heirs
+Concerns of Off-farm Heirs

-We usually focus on the child that is coming back to farm, but non-farming children should also be considered.
+We often focus on the child that is coming back to farm, but non-farming children should also be considered.
 The on-farm child may have received special economic considerations such as gifts of property or a share of the farm income that is larger than their contribution to the business.
 Will this cause resentment from the non-farming children?
 Should they also receive gifts?

-Parents without an interested child
+Parents without an Interested Child

 In most communities there are young people who are interested in farming.
 These people are often anxious to become involved in a viable business operation.
 Many of the same general principles discussed previously apply equally well to unrelated individuals.

 There are programs available that assist in matching retiring farmers with beginning farmers.
 If you are interested or would like more details, contact the ISU Extension and Outreach Beginning Farmer Center by calling 1-877-232-1999 or visiting: www.extension.iastate.edu/bfc/.